adityasharad/lgtm-workshop/workshop.md

 ## Task 1: where to start looking

-Use QL to find the interface `javax.jms.ObjectMessage` and all classes that are its subtypes.
+Write QL queries to find the following:
+* The interface whose fully-qualified name is `javax.jms.ObjectMessage`.
+* The `getObject` method declared in the interface `javax.jms.ObjectMessage`.
+* All classes that implement the interface `javax.jms.ObjectMessage`.

-Next, in these classes, find all the methods that override the `getObject` method declared in the interface `javax.jms.ObjectMessage`.
+* All methods (declared in the classes from the previous step) that override the `getObject` method from the interface `javax.jms.ObjectMessage`.

-### Scoring
-5 points per method.
+You may wish to write predicates or classes that model each of these steps, to make it easier to reuse your logic.

 ## Task 2: identify vulnerabilities

 Where do these `getObject` methods get their input data from?
 Find all the calls to `ObjectInputStream.readObject()` whose value flows to a return value in one of the `getObject` methods you found in Task 1.

 ### Hint
 There is already a class called `ReadObjectMethod` in the standard library.